mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 September 15th, 2025 for a start date in Winter 2026 and Spring 2026.

-September 15th, 2025 for a start date in Fall 2026.
+October 15th, 2025 for a start date in Fall 2026.

 Applications will be evaluated on a rolling basis until position is filled.
 So early applications are highly encouraged.